 About the Lombardi Scholarship & Stamps Scholarship

-Application to the UF Honors Program is required to be eligible for the Lombardi or Stamps Scholar Programs.
-Scholars receive a semester stipend of $2,700 each fall and spring for eight semesters or until the student earns an undergraduate degree.
-In addition, the scholarships fully fund four summer enrichment experiences: three international study abroad programs led by UF faculty and a weeklong leadership expedition.
+Application to the UF Honors Program is required to be eligible for the Lombardi Scholar or Stamps Scholar Programs.
+Honors Scholars receive a semester stipend of $3,000 each fall and spring for eight semesters or until the student earns an undergraduate degree.
+In addition, scholarships fully fund four summer enrichment experiences: three international study abroad programs led by UF faculty and a weeklong leadership expedition.
 Florida and non-Florida residents are eligible for these programs.

 - JOHN V. LOMBARDI SCHOLARSHIP